Been considering Mikkeller Beer Mail or exclusive Beer Club? Click here to get 50% off your first box!

 It was served with a sweet pecan tart which countered the bitterness perfectly.

 Another Cantillon classic was up next.
-Fou’ Foune is possibly one of my top ten beers of all time.
+Fou’ Foune is probably one of my top ten beers of all time.

 The soft, fruity, crisp and dry apricot lambic is pure perfection in a glass.